zhao-zhibo/GREAT-tools/Readme.md

 ![Distribution of Sensor Installations on Vehicle 1](/figures/parameter1.png)
 <p align="center">Figure 2.
 Distribution of Sensor Installations on Vehicle 1</p>

-Since the sensors were adjusted during the observation in 2022, the equipment loading and external parameters of urban-02 are shown in the following figures:
+Since some of the sensors were replaced in urban-02 dataset, the equipment loading and external parameters are shown in the following figures:
 ![Equipment Configuration 2](/figures/20221027.jpg)
 <p align="center">Figure 3.
 Equipment Configuration 2</p>